maxschmaltz/Course-LLM-based-Assistants/_sources/index.md

 While the course will focus mostly on the practical uses of LLMs, it will also briefly touch on ethical, societal, and broader considerations.

+The course contents, slides, tasks, reading, etc. will be hosted in this webbook.
+[Moodle](https://moodle.zdv.uni-tuebingen.de/course/view.php?id=790) will be used for administrative stuff.

 ## Contents Overview

 The course will consist of the intro (_Weeks 1-2_), the core topics (_Weeks 3-12_), and the wrap-up (_Weeks 13-14_).
 You can see the schedule in [Topics Overview](./infos/topic_overview.md).
 Important: **the schedule is preliminary and subject to changes!**